ayushm-agrawal/research_papers_summarized/federated_learning/Federated_Averaging.md

 ### Federated Learning

 The main idea of Federated Learning **(FL)** is the concept of keeping user data private.
 Even if the data in the data centers is "anonymized", it can still put the users at risk via join with other data.
 In FL, the information transmitted is the minimal update necessary to improve a particular model.
 The updates themselves don't contain extra information than what is actually required.
-The source of these updates can be transmitted of trusted third party without identifying the meta-data.
+The source of these updates can be transmitted by trusted third parties without identifying the meta-data.

 ### Federated Optimization

 Optimization problem in FL is referred to as Federated Optimization.
 The several key properties in Federated Optimization.
 For this paper, we will be focusing on two:

-- **Non-IID** The training data on a given client is typically based on the udage of the mobile device by ap articular user, and hence any particular user's local dataset will note be representative of the population distribution.
+- **Non-IID** The training data on a given client is typically based on the usage of the mobile device by a particular user, and hence any particular user's local dataset will note be representative of the population distribution.
 - **Unbalanced** Some users will make much heavier use of the service or app than others, leading to varying amounts of local training data.

 In the paper, the authors assume a synchronous update scheme that proceeds in the rounds of communication.
 It goes as follows

 > There is a fixed set of K clients, each with a fixed local dataset.
 At the beginning of each round, a random fraction C of clients is selected, and the server sends the current global algorithm state to each of these clients.
-By only selecting a fraction of clients for efficiency, experiments show diminishing returns for adding more clients beyong a certain point.
-Each selected client then performs local computation based on teh global state and its local dataset, and sends and update to the server. **The server then applies these updates to tits global state, and the process repeats.**
+By only selecting a fraction of clients for efficiency, experiments show diminishing returns for adding more clients beyond a certain point.
+Each selected client then performs local computation based on the global state and its local dataset, and sends an update to the server. **The server then applies these updates to tits global state, and the process repeats.**

 The authors mentioned that although most of their focus is on non-convex neural network objectives, the algorithm is applicable to any finite-sum objective of the following form: